mb0/xelf-old/DESIGN.md

 resolved literal.
 This implies that resolver names cannot contains dots and instead should use other punctuation without special meaning.
 Library resolvers use a colon for that reason.

-To avoid checking the symbol in each environment the default resolution cover most of the path aspects and will only the relevant environments.
+To avoid checking the symbol in each environment the default resolution covers most of the path aspects and will only call the relevant environments.
 The environments implement a simple method to indicate whether they can resolve a special symbol.

+This is about to change.
+Some type names and core expressions have names commonly used in application data.
+Using the scheme prefix for base types or looking up expressions only from the root environment are only a work-around.
+Resulting only in harder to discern symbols.
+All symbols referring to application data should be path symbols, while plain symbols should only be used for pre-declared types and expressions resolvers or explicitly declared resolvers.

+The idea is that an env must explicitly support the dot '.' prefix.
+These data scopes are usually backed by a literal.
+We could assume that all paths only resolve to a data and maybe type literals, which would free up an opportunity to add special handling for path symbols as first element.

+The with expression could accept a dot literal argument before any declaration arguments and then resulting in a plain scope inside a data scope or only one of them.
+The let expression would only be used for plain symbols.
+Normal functions and loop expressions should provide their arguments as a data scope too.
+This would make writing argument symbols easier, reading the more pleasant and also unload the parameter prefix '$'.
+We can reintroduce '.?' to lookup from all parent data scopes.

+Type references not starting with dots are first try to resolve as relative path symbol and after that as plain symbol.
+This change could even make the schema prefix completely unnecessary, because the plain symbol namespace is much less crowded.

 Expressions
 -----------